guardian/recommendations/accessible-inclusive-pairing-sessions.md

-# How to make pairing sessions more accessible:
+# How to make pairing sessions more accessible and inclusive:

 ## Table of Contents
 * [Detail](#detail)